Skip to main content

 4. From the ROOT folder, open WEB-INF/classes/WindwardReports.properties in a text editor.

-5. Add these two lines to what is already there:
+5. Add these lines to what is already there:

 requests.path=/home/site/wwwroot/AppData/requests